-- a critical history of the London Jazz Festival, to be published as a book in 2017 as part of the Festival’s 25th anniversary – the book will draw on archive materials, interviews, press archives, and elements of digital mapping (still in progress);
+- a history of the EFG London Jazz Festival, published as a book in 2018 as part of the Festival’s 25th anniversary.
+The book draws on archive materials and interviews and features a wealth of stories from the festival organisers;

 - a report for the AHRC on the impact of British music festivals, based on a literature review and interviews – the report will be launched at the Cheltenham Jazz Festival in April 2016 as part of a day of discussion and ideas around (jazz) festivals;